kevinusername/Goof3/README.md

 ### Declaration Example

-- Declare variables with "doof"
+- Declare variables with "goof"
 - No more doubles, longs, or floats
 - Camel-case
 - Set values with even number of "=" signs